ESIPFed/data-help-desk/docs/resources/data_and_software_resources.md

 [Data Citation Guidelines for Earth Science Data, Version 2](https://esip.figshare.com/articles/online_resource/Data_Citation_Guidelines_for_Earth_Science_Data_Version_2/8441816/1?file=15738041)

 [5 Tips to Citing Your Research Software and Improving Discovery](https://doi.org/10.5281/zenodo.4706180):
-This resource from @theAGU @libcce & @ShelleyStall provides 5 Tips to Citing Your Research Software and Improving Discovery.
+This resource from theAGU libcce & ShelleyStall provides 5 Tips to Citing Your Research Software and Improving Discovery.

 [Connect your research to your data, software, & institution](https://doi.org/10.5281/zenodo.4706118):
-This Digital Presence Checklist from @theAGU @ShelleyStall @libcce helps you connect your research to your data, software, & institution.
+This Digital Presence Checklist from theAGU ShelleyStall libcce helps you connect your research to your data, software, & institution.

 ### Documentation & MetaData

 [Why is metadata important?](https://www.opendatasoft.com/en/blog/what-is-metadata-and-why-is-it-important-data/)

-What to document with data
+#### What to document with data

 https://managing-qualitative-data.org/modules/2/a/